Bahmni/bahmni-apps-frontend/docs/expandable-data-table-guide.md

 ## Introduction

-The ExpandableDataTable component is a reusable table component that displays data in a tabular format with expandable rows.
+The ExpandableDataTable component is a reusable table component that displays data in a tabular format within an accordion container.
 It is built on top of Carbon Design System's DataTable component and provides additional features like:

 - Loading state with skeleton
 - Error state with formatted error message
 - Empty state with customizable message
-- Expandable rows with custom content
+- Accordion wrapper for collapsible container functionality
 - Sorting functionality
 - Accessibility support